toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

         API pipeline to list all posts in a JSON file.
     }
     @Answer {
-        This pipeline defines its own virtual type, manual creation is unnecessary.
-As additional context it runs a query to list all posts using the `mustache` engine and a keyPath to receive a simplified result.
+        This pipeline is configured to output a JSON file containing all post entries, sorted by publication date.
+It defines its own virtual content type via `definesType: true`, so no manual type declaration is required elsewhere.

         ```yml
         id: api